Sauerkraut

 7. You can put the jar in a quiet corner of your kitchen now and wait for it to become a delicious new ferment.

-Keep an eye on your ferment during the first days.
-Push down the weight a few times to make sure the cabbage is completely covered with the brine.
-This will also release the pressure that will build up in the jar on a daily basis.
-After about 2–3 weeks (or longer, depending on the flavour you want) your cabbage will be ready to be served.
+Keep an eye on your ferment in the first days.
+Push down the weight to make sure the cabbage is completely covered with the brine.
+This step will also release the pressure that builds up in the jar.
+After a week you can already enjoy the Sauerkraut, or wait about 2–3 more weeks for a stronger and more intensive taste (or longer, depending on the flavour you like).

 If you want to stop or slow down the fermentation process, you can store your sauerkraut in a covered jar in the refrigerator.
+Depending on how much Sauerkraut you make, you can pack a weekly dose for the fridge and leave the

 a pinch of salt